ska-telescope/src-site-directory/README.md

 ### Deployment

-Deployment is managed by docker.
-As such, there exists a `docker-compose` file to bring up the necessary services i.e. the REST API and the mongodb backend, a `Dockerfile` to build the api image and a `.env` to store sensitive credentials related to the IAM client used to provide AuthN/Z.
+Deployment is managed by docker or helm.

+There exists a `docker-compose` file to bring up the necessary services i.e. the REST API and the mongodb backend, a `Dockerfile` to build the api image and a `.env` to store sensitive credentials related to the IAM client used to provide AuthN/Z.

+There is also a helm chart for deployment onto a k8s cluster.

 ### Authorisation